 Generalist year practicums require a minimum of 448 hours (224 for each semester) and Advanced Generalist/Advanced Standing year practicums require a minimum of 560 hours (280 per semester).
 Every week students are expected to accumulate 16 hours (Generalist year) or 20 hours (Advanced Generalist/Advanced Standing year) and for the full 14 weeks of each semester.
 In other words, the student intern needs to space out their practicum hours so they complete them over the course of the entire 14 weeks of each semester.
-Lunch hour is not included in the computation of practicum hours.
+Lunch hour is not included in the computation of internship hours.
 The student intern inputs their practicum hours weekly into Tevera.
-On a monthly basis, the student intern, Agency Practicum Instructor, and Practicum Faculty sign a monthly hour log form in Tevera.
+On a monthly basis, the student intern, agency field instructor, and field faculty sign a monthly hour log form in Tevera.

-If necessary, and approved by the Agency Practicum Instructor and Practicum Faculty, two hours per week can be off-site work for activities such as research, preparation for client work, special projects, or on-line documentation entry.
-Also, two hours per week are credited by attendance in the student's practicum seminar course on campus.
+If necessary, and approved by the agency field instructor and field faculty, two hours per week can be off-site work for activities such as research, preparation for client work, special projects, or on-line documentation entry.
+Also, two hours per week are credited by attendance in the student's field seminar course on campus.
 These activities must be listed on the monthly log and appear in the learning agreement.

-It is crucial that the student intern has clear and consistent communication with their Agency Practicum Instructor about their practicum site schedule, and if they will be absent for any reason.
-A plan to make-up missed hours needs to be constructed between the student and the Agency Practicum Instructor.
-Students also need to inform Practicum Faculty of the plan to compensate for missed hours due to absences.
+It is crucial that the student intern has clear and consistent communication with their agency field instructor about their practicum site schedule, and if they will be absent for any reason.
+A plan to make-up missed hours needs to be constructed between the student and the agency field instructor.
+Students also need to inform field faculty of the plan to compensate for missed hours due to absences.